Discrete Sequential Prediction of Continuous Actions for Deep RL: Experiments

 \subsection{Multimodal Example Environment}

 To consider the effectiveness of our algorithm, we consider a deterministic environment with a single time step, and a 2D action space.
 This can be thought of as being a two-armed bandit problem with deterministic rewards, or as a search problem in 2D action space.
 We chose our reward function to be a multimodal distribution as shown in the first column in Figure~\ref{fig:toy_final}.
 A large suboptimal mode and a smaller optimal mode exist.
 As with bandit problems, this formulation helps us isolate the ability of our method to find an optimal policy, without the confounding effect that arises from backing up rewards via the Bellman operator for sequential problems.
-We look at the behavior of SDQN as well as that of DDPG and NAF on this task.

 As in traditional RL, we do exploration while learning.
 We consider uniformly sampling ($\epsilon$-greedy with $\epsilon=1$) as well as sampling data from a normal distribution centered at the current policy -- we refer to this as "local."
 A visualization of the final $Q$ surfaces as well as training curves can be found in Figure \ref{fig:toy_final}.

-First, we considered the performance of DDPG.
 DDPG uses local optimization to learn a policy on a constantly changing estimate of $Q$ values predicted by a critic.
 The form of the $Q$ distribution is flexible and as such there is no closed form properties we can make use of for learning a policy.
-As such, we resort to gradient descent, a local optimization algorithm.
-Due to its local nature, it is possible for this algorithm to get stuck in sub-optimal policies that are local maximum of the current critic.
+As such, gradient descent, a local optimization algorithm, is used.
+This algorithm can get stuck in a sub-optimal policy.
 We hypothesize that these local maximum in policy space exist in more realistic simulated environments as well.
-Traditionally, deep learning methods use local optimizers and avoid local minima or maxima by working in a high dimensional parameter space \cite{choromanska2015loss}.
-In RL, however, the action space of a policy is relatively small dimensionally thus it is much more likely that they exist.
+Traditionally, deep learning methods use local optimizers and avoid local minima or maxima by working in a high dimensional parameter space \citep{choromanska2015loss}.
+In RL, however, the action space of a policy is relatively small dimensional thus it is much more likely that they exist.
 For example, in the hopper environment, a common failure mode we experienced when training algorithms like DDPG is to learn to balance instead of moving forward and hopping.